-What is tipping practice for visitors to China?
+What is tipping customs in China?

-Quality service deserves a good tip
+|Quality service deserves a good tip|

-Answer: Actually, tipping is not a must but will be greatly appreciated.
+Answer: Actually, tipping in China is not a must but will be greatly appreciated.
 Since it is a personal matter, please do not feel uneasy about it.
 What or when you choose to tip depends entirely on how you rate a service but you are not under any obligation to do so.
 But we suggest you tipping those who have been especially kind and done extra service for you.

 Answer: Tipping frequently occurs when you are in a tour group, superior hotel, western restaurant, or somewhere else when you are satisfied with the service.
 Remember that it is not necessary to tip in roadside eateries, snack stalls or even quality Chinese restaurants.
 Sometimes the bill in quality Chinese restaurants may have already included about 5% - 15% service charge.
 Tipping taxi drivers or skycaps is also unnecessary.

 Answer: For the bellboys or waiters of high-level hotels and western restaurants, 5-30 RMB (1 - 5 US dollars) may be appropriated.
 If you are uncertain about how much to give, just to tip based on your bill.
 Generally, 10% - 15% of the bill is the most proper amount.
 To tips your tour guide and the driver, 10-70 RMB (1 - 10 US dollars) a day per person is adequate.